275244143/vimmake/README.md

 :VimTool gcc
 ```

-It can be used to compile the current source file.
+With the tool `gcc` above, we can compile the current source file.
 Now we will edit `"~/.vim/vimmake.run"` to run our source:

 ```bash
 #! /bin/sh